 - Neurological assessments

 - Possible MRI or CT

-If the results of the examination and test findings point towards a diagnosis of Alzheimers, the diagnosis made is either "possible Alzheimer's Disease" or "probable Alzheimer's Disease."
+If the results of the examination and test findings point towards a diagnosis of Alzheimer's disease, the diagnosis made is either "possible Alzheimer's disease" or "probable Alzheimer's disease."
 They diagnose it in this manner because they can only make an exact diagnosis of Alzheimer's Disease after a person has died and an autopsy with the tissue of the brain has been examined by a neuropathologist.